-- 6.46 There are significant mature street and private trees of value to the townscape in the conservation area.
+6.47 Significant mature street and private trees of value to the townscape in the conservation area have been indicated.
 All trees in a Conservation Area, including those in rear gardens, are protected.
-Owners should be urged to look after trees on their land and plant new trees in order to ensure a continuing stock of mature trees for future generations. - 6.47 A programme of planting should be initiated where appropriate to ensure there is new stock to replace existing trees in the future.
+Owners should be urged to look after trees on their land and plant new trees in order to ensure a continuing stock of mature trees for future generations.

+- 6.48 If resources become available in the future planting more street trees could be considered throughout the conservation area providing underground services allow. - 6.49 A programme of planting should be initiated where appropriate to ensure there is new stock to replace these in the future.